davidwrede/chef-web-docs-1/step_resource/step_resource_powershell_cwd_microsoft_env.rst

+.. tag resource_powershell_cwd_microsoft_env

 ..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-..
-To change the working directory to a |windows| environment variable:
+To change the working directory to a Microsoft Windows environment variable:

 .. code-block:: ruby